podops/podops.legacy/README.md

 ```shell
 $ po list
 ```

+**Note:** If you login for the first time, Podops will send you an email to verify your Email-Address first.
+Confirm by following the link in the Email.
+The link is `valid for 15min`.

 ## Examples
 Examples on how to use the Command Line Interface or Go Client SDK to create and publish your podcast are [here](/docs/tutorial).